pppisar/ArmsSupplyDatabase/queries/README.md

 ```

 ## Query №20
-> Display the name of the most frequently used fuel along with the number of military equipment units that use it.
+> Display the name of the most frequently used fuel along with the number of military equipments that use it.
 ```sql
 select nazev_palivo as nejpouzivanejsi_palivo, count(*) as kolik_vhodne_techniky
 from palivo